Structural and Magnetic Properties of Co-rich bct CoMn Films: Conclusion

-BaTiO$_3$ barriers are a feasible replacement for the MgO barriers typically used in MTJs for Co-based materials.\cite{cao2011} However, BaTiO$_3$ is ferroelectric and will result in a coexisting TER and TMR effect.
-In principle, the coexistence of these effects would lead to a large TEMR effect.\cite{caffrey2012} However, it would require not only controlling the moment of the free layer, but the polarization of the ferroelectric barrier as well, potentially limiting their practical usefulness.
+BaTiO$_3$ barriers are a feasible replacement for the MgO barriers typically used in MTJs for Co-based materials\cite{cao2011}.
+However, BaTiO$_3$ is ferroelectric and will result in a coexisting tunneling electroresistance (TER) and TMR effect.
+In principle, the coexistence of these effects would lead to a large tunneling electromagnetoresistance (TEMR) effect\cite{caffrey2012}.
+However, it would require not only controlling the moment of the free layer, but the polarization of the ferroelectric barrier as well, potentially limiting their practical usefulness.

 While GaAs can be used as a tunneling barrier for MTJs\cite{moser2007}, its use severely limits the TMR effect and it can be difficult to prevent As interdiffusion into the Co$_{1-x}$Mn$_x$ films.
 At the moment, MgO-based tunnel junctions are effectively the only option for achieving a large TMR effect.
 However, it is possible to grow MTJ stacks on other substrates, such as GaAs mediated by a MgO layer\cite{bowen2001} to prevent As poisoning of the bottom layer of the MTJ.
 In order to preserve the in-plane lattice constant the GaAs substrate imposes upon Co$_{1-x}$Mn$_x$ films, a thin MgO buffer layer could be used.
-It has been demonstrated that thin MgO layers can change their lattice constant commensurate with the material they're grown on,\cite{elphick2021} and shouldn't change the imposed in-plane lattice constant from the GaAs substrate on subsequent layers.
+It has been demonstrated that thin MgO layers can change their lattice constant commensurate with the material they're grown on\cite{elphick2021}, and shouldn't change the imposed in-plane lattice constant from the GaAs substrate on subsequent layers.
 This should allow for an enhancement of the magnetic moments throughout the MTJ.
-The in-plane lattice constant of the top layer of the MTJ stack will likely still relax\cite{elphick2021} towards the hcp transition, but less so than a MTJ stack grown directly on a MgO substrate.
-Additionally, GaAs has a long history of use as a substrate (the first bcc Co sample was deposited on GaAs\cite{prinz1985}) and high-quality materials are readily-available.
-This is due to GaAs cleaving much better than oxide substrates, resulting in atomically flat substrates.
+GaAs has a long history of use as a substrate (the first bcc Co sample was deposited on GaAs\cite{prinz1985}) and atomically flat high-quality materials are readily-available.